in-rolls/indian-politician-bios/README.md

 Select biographical data of national, state and some local elections candidates from [myneta.info](http://myneta.info).
 The data were scraped in November, 2015.
 * [All the candidates](data/myneta_data.csv)

-### Applications

-1. The data from the 15th Lok Sabha and members in Rajya Sabha as of June, 2014 was used to produce this small note: [(No) Missing daughters of Indian Politicians](http://gbytes.gsood.com/2014/06/29/missing-daughters-of-indian-politicians/)

 ### License
 Scripts, figures, and writing are released under [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/).